-These activities were not accomplished because focus groups were not completed until February 2001.
-In order to prevent the delay of the second round of focus groups, the decision was made to proceed without data from the additional eight states.
-In addition, data on service
+The Delphi measures were not distributed as described in the original proposal.
+Focus groups were not completed until February 2001, and in order to prevent the delay of the second round of focus groups, the decision was made to proceed without Delphi data from the additional eight states.
+However, to acquire data from additional stakeholders, a